garden-io/garden/CONTRIBUTING.md

 ### License/copyright headers

 Every source file must include the contents of `static/license-header.txt` at the top.
 This is automatically checked during CI.
-You can run the check with `npm run check-licenses` and you can automatically add the header to new sources using `npm run add-licenses`.
+You can run the check with `npm run check-licenses`.

 ### Release process